Google Starts Certificate Program To Fill Empty IT Jobs - Slashdot

 Funny thing too.
 This would probably get you a hell of a lot more of those "underrepresented minorities" that Google has

-And now we see the results (Score:1)
+And now we see the results (Score:2)

 This is why H1Bs need to be limited.
 Companies need workers.
 For medium skilled positions, companies could either import foreign labor or find a way to source that labor in the US.
 Make it more expensive and uncertain to import foreign labor and it begins to make financial sense for companies to train Americans for these jobs.